rustyeddy/rustyeddy.com/content/software/commit-and-merge.md

   problem to solve, coding it up, debugging, passing all tests and then getting hammered by a peer.
 Wow, finally it becomes available to everybody.
-draft: true
 ---

 ## Github making the Commitment

-Now it is time for the developer to commit the changes she has made.
+Now it is time for the developer to _commit_ the changes she has been working on, tested and pushed through the peer reviews.
 This step is pretty simple, however, we want to make sure we are doing it correctly.

+> Todo example commit

 When the code is merged into the **main** or **master** repository, just like commitments, it will be accomponied by the log comments that go along with the log files.

+Additionally, every _commit_ will have a _unique identifier_, a big nasty looking hex-i-decimal string garaunteed to probably be locally unique.

+### History in the Making

+Well written comments, source diffs and a unique identifier come together to create a specific moment in the code life history.

+Stringing all commitments together, one forms a very accurate history of the source development.
+If the comments are well written, that history is accomponied by a wonderful narative told by the developers as the software is being written.

+## The Beginning of Visibility

 This can provide the viewer with literally a line by line replay of the entire history of a software development project.
-The commitments can also be directly related to the particular **github issues** that spurred the updates to the code in the first place.
+The commitments can also be directly related to the particular **github issues** that has spurred the updates to the code in the first place.

-This is a very powerful way for not only developers, but also users, management and marketing, as a quick way to summarize updates to the software.
+This is a very powerful way for not only developers but also users, management and marketing a deep insight into the process of software development.

+## Tagging - Releases

+Git also provides a feature called _tagging_, it is infact very similar to _branching_ except they are meant to _label_ a specific reference of the source at a specific point in time.

+Software release is a typical example: a tag **v1.0.2** which would not be unusual.

+This allow the team to _reference_ and _re-create_ that specific version of the code again.

-## Releasing Binaries and Packages
+## Automated Builds and Testing

-In many cases, it may be desirable or even mandatory to provide some form of packaging around your application.
-For example in the case of Open Source Go program, we might just provide the source repository and a pre-built binary for certain platforms.

-> Todo Show a binary get created and served up on Github.
+Github provides a ton of goodies with it's well define _API_ and the plethora of _web-hooks_ it provides.

+In the next section we'll get into _automatically_ building new images upon every commitment, running the images through automated tests and finally sending **only** the tested images to a file server for general access.